vormkracht10/laravel-permanent-cache/README.md

 }
 ```

-You can specify a whole bunch of things, like the queue connection using the `$connection` property.
+You can specify a bunch of things, like the queue connection using the `$connection` property.
 You can basically configure you cache as a Laravel job.
 This works because the `Cached` class from which
 we are inheriting is structured like a Laravel job!